The SPECS and SLIMS model is one way to analyse poetry:

 - Different poems will require more emphasis than others, so write the most important aspects first.

 You will find an example of a SPECS and SLIMS analysis of the poem ‘Dreamers’ by Siegfred Sassoon on this page:

 OTHER WAYS TO ANALYSE POEMS (specifically poems in popular culture)

 Poetry, like songs, use a range of devices to get their message across.
 There are a few film clips below, which show how some of those poetic devices are used in popular culture and song lyrics – the context with which you are most familiar.
 Poetry uses poetic devices in the same way, with the addition of a few more techniques.

 This first clip is worthwhile watching, despite the sound problems in the first and last minutes of the clip.

 Now look at the following websites, which contain definitions of poetic devices and give examples.
 Write your own notes on these devices:

-Here’s the analysis of a short poem ‘The Eagle’ by Alfred, Lord Tennyson:
+Here’s another analysis of ‘The Eagle’ by Alfred, Lord Tennyson: